JohnE-Szwec/Darey.IO-DEVOPS-Projects/PROJECT 2: LEMP STACK IMPLEMENTATION/project-2.md

 ### <div align="center"> Step 3) Installing PHP </div>
 I’ll need to install php-fpm, which stands for “PHP fastCGI process manager”, and tell Nginx to pass PHP requests to this software for processing.
 In addition I will also need php-mysql, a PHP module that allows PHP to communicate with MySQL-based databases.
+*PHP-FPM includes numerous features that can prove beneficial for websites receiving traffic in large volumes frequently*

 To install these 2 packages at once, I will run: